silnrsi/font-arab-tools/documentation/developer/kasra.md

----
-title: Kasra position relative to shadda
+# Kasra position relative to shadda
----

 Note that everything said here about _kasra_ also applies to _kasratan_.

 ## Introduction